 Achilles tendonitis exercises

 This is the most crucial component of your treatment.
 We recommend calf-strengthening exercises.
-Overall, exercises improve pain by changing tendon, muscle, and nerve function.
+Overall, exercise reduces pain by altering tendon, muscle, and nerve function.

-Generally, we suggest calf exercises 2-3 times a week.
-You should do bent knee and straight knee calf raises.
+In general, we recommend calf exercises 2-3 times per week.
+You should perform bent-knee and straight-knee calf raises.
 Usually, we recommend single-leg exercises.
-Once you can perform eight repetitions, then we suggest adding weight.
+Once you can perform eight repetitions, we recommend adding weight.
 We will give you strength goals to achieve before moving to the next step.
-For example, you should aim to lift about 0.5x body weight with a standing calf raise and 1-1.5 x body weight with a seated calf raise.
+For example, you should aim to lift about 0.5x body weight with a standing calf raise, and 1-1.5x body weight with a seated calf raise.

 Once you’ve reached your strength goals, you should add plyometric exercises.
-Examples of plyometrics include skipping or hopping.
-Plyometrics can be progressed from double to single-leg jumps and hops.
-The highest intensity hopping is the ‘pogo’ hops – which is hopping with a stiff knee.
+Examples of plyometric exercises include skipping and hopping.
+Plyometric training can progress from double- to single-leg jumps and hops.
+The highest-intensity hopping is the ‘pogo’ hop, which involves hopping with a stiff knee.
 Another simple way of adding plyometrics is to perform stiff ankle stair climbs to a metronome at 90-100 beats per minute.

 If you can tolerate plyometrics, you’re ready to start a running program.

-Finally, it is also important to strengthen the quadriceps, hamstring, and pelvic muscles.
+Finally, it is also essential to strengthen the quadriceps, hamstrings, and pelvic muscles.

 Adjuncts to physiotherapy for Achilles tendon pain after running